Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Washington has one win against the spread in six games this year.

-- Washington's games this season have gone over the total in four out of six opportunities (66.7%).
+- Washington's games this season have hit the over in 66.7% of its opportunities (four times in six games with a set point total).

 Home and road insights